 By Jordan Pruce '18

-Social mediafacebook is no longer a forum for just sharing photos, posting statuses, and seeing what old friends are up to.
+Social media is no longer a forum for just sharing photos, posting statuses, and seeing what old friends are up to.
 Now, social media serves as a news medium for more than one billion people.
 As printed newspapers and journals continue to become a thing of the past, major news outlets are rapidly increasing their presence on Facebook’s network.
 Typically, news outlets post a headline, followed by a brief caption, followed by a relevant picture.
 Overall, the conciseness of these outlets’ posts allows Facebook users to quickly absorb information.

 As this election cycle has proved, Facebook has done a tremendous job of educating people about the election.
 Further, it has encouraged people to register to vote and cast ballots on November 8th.
 According to California Secretary of State Alex Padilla, “Facebook has demonstrated the power of social media to engage more people to register to vote, helping thousands take a big step to casting a ballot this November" (CIO).
 Frankly, the numbers support Padilla’s claim.
 Between September 23rd and September 26th, Facebook sent reminders to all of its U.S. users over the age of 18, some 140 million people.
 In California, it led to a huge surge in online voter registrations.
 The state of California reported that on the first day of the reminders, more than 120,000 Californians registered to vote online (CIO).
 By the last day of reminders, nearly 200,000 people in California registered to vote (CIO).
 These numbers are astounding given that the average number of completed registrations per day in the month of September before the Facebook reminders hovered around 9,000.
 Indiana and Minnesota experienced similar record-breaking numbers in online voter registrations.